Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Conclusion

 \section{Conclusion}

 In this paper, we considered the problem of constructing confidence intervals for the value of the optimal treatment policy.
-Our approach is intuitive and computationally lightweight.
-We allow for an arbitrarily large probability of non-response to a treatment in the population, and only require a mild condition on the density of the CATE in a small neighborhood near zero.
-Our approach can extend to other commonly-encountered examples of irregular parameters, such as Balke and Pearl bounds on the average treatment effect.
-In sum, we show that softmax smoothing is an effective tool in the estimation of irregular statistical parameters, and perhaps should be considered more widely in the causal inference literature.
+This is known to be a difficult problem in semi-parametric inference, as the non-Gateaux differentiability of the target functional prevents the application of standard, de-biased estimators~\citep{luedtke2016statistical, shi2020breaking, laber2014dynamic, chakraborty2013inference, semenova2023aggregated}.
+Our approach is intuitive and computationally lightweight, replacing the non-differentiable maximum function with a smoothed analogue defined in terms of the softmax function.
+Through a careful analysis of this smoother, we show one can construct estimators for the optimal policy value that allow for an arbitrarily large probability of non-response to a treatment.
+This estimator naturally generalizes to other important examples of irregular parameters, such as conditional Balke and Pearl bounds on the average treatment effect~\citep{levis2023covariate} and the $L^1$ calibration error of an ML model~\citep{gupta2022post}.
+In sum, our work shows that the careful choice and analysis of a smoothing function can turn irregular problems into ones that can again be handled by first-order de-biasing methods.

-While the results presented in this paper are quite general, there are many important open questions that remain to be answered.
-First, throughout our work, we assume that the sequence of smoothing parameters $(\beta_n)$ is fixed and chosen according to the density of CATE (more generally, scores) in a small neighborhood of zero.
-In practice, one may not know this behavior, and thus it would be of great theoretical and practical interest to develop data-adaptive methods for picking the $\beta_n$.
-Second, while we are able to argue efficiency in the setting where the law of the CATE is regular (i.e.\ $\P(\tau^\ast(X) = 0) = 0$), it would be interesting to derive non-parametric and semi-parametric lower bounds for irregular laws.
-To the best of our knowledge, there do not currently exist techniques for doing so.
+While the results presented in this paper are quite general, many important open questions remain.
+First, throughout our work we assume that the sequence $(\beta_n)_{n \geq 1}$ is fixed and chosen according to the behavior of the sub-optimality gaps in a small neighborhood of zero.
+Although our experiments demonstrated some lack of sensitivity to the choice of smoothing parameter, it would be of great theoretical and practical interest to develop data-adaptive methods for selecting $\beta_n$, if this is possible.
+Second, while we established efficiency in the setting where the optimal treatment is almost surely unique, it would be interesting to reason about efficiency when non-response occurs with positive probability.
+In this setting, \citet{hirano2012impossibility} show that regular asymptotically linear estimators do not generally exist for such target parameters.
+Since semi-parametric efficiency is most often described in terms of such estimators, one would need to develop an analogue of efficiency theory for this irregular setting.
+We view this as an important direction as it would facilitate the direct comparison of estimators in irregular regimes.